Twipped/Kalendae/readme.md

 - `dayOutOfMonthClickable`: Allow clicks on days that fall outside of the currently focused month.
 Default is `false`.

+- `dayHeaderClickable`: Allow click on header days to select all instances of the selected day name.
+It only works in "multiple" mode.
+Default is `false`.

 - `useYearNav`: Include the double-arrow year navigation.
 Default is `true`.

 - `side`: Chooses the side on which to display the picker.
 Default is `bottom`.